9QIX/Google-Cybersecurity-Certification-Notes/VI. Sound the Alarm - Detection and Response/Week 4/I. Overview of logs.md

 ### **Attributes**

-XML elements can also contain attributes.
+XML elements can also contain **[[attributes]]**.
 Attributes are used to provide additional information about elements.
 Attributes are included as the second part of the tag itself and must always be quoted using either single or double quotes.

 For example: